You test positive and live off campus

 - We know that during this time you may tell those who are determined to be close contacts that you have tested positive for COVID-19.
 Those people may very well receive information to quarantine as a result of the contact tracing process, but we ask that you and those close contacts allow time for us to accurately conduct contact tracing and alert them on their next steps.

 - A representative from the WVU CARE Team will contact you to provide resources for your personal and care needs.
-This team will work to alert your instructors that you will not be able to attend in-person classes due to a COVID-19 related matter.

 - You should not be leaving your residence unless absolutely necessary.
 To help you during this time, the University has developed a list of helpful resources.

 - You will receive daily check-in phone calls from the CARE Team.

 - You should contact Student Health at 304.929.1241 or your primary care physician.

 - If you are having breathing problems, extremely high body temperature or other acute symptoms, you should call 911.
 Please let them know that you are in quarantine for COVID-19 and make sure to wear a mask/face covering if emergency medical services attend to you in any way.

 - The Raleigh County Health Department and University will work together to make sure you meet CDC criteria before releasing you from isolation.
 You must meet the criteria of 10 days of isolation, plus improvement in symptoms and no fever for 24 hours as long as the illness is mild to moderate.
 The University will notify you that you have met the criteria to return campus and in-person classes.